Trump’s Focus on His Base Complicates Path to Reelection

 He noted the 2017 Virginia’s governor’s race, in which GOP nominee Ed Gillespie tried to feather candidate Ralph Northam with ads on immigration.
 The strategy backfired, as it did in many 2018 midterm races.

-Jason Miller, who served as communications director for Trump's 2016 campaign, countered that last week's immigration executive order may appeal to the base.
-But he said it was also aimed at helping African Americans, Hispanics, women and immigrants already in the U.S. legally who typically hold lower-wage jobs at a higher percentage than those is what is typically viewed as the president's base.
+Jason Miller, communications director for Trump's 2016 campaign, countered that last week's immigration executive order may appeal to the base.
+But he said it was also aimed at helping African Americans, Hispanics, women and immigrants already in the U.S. legally who typically hold lower-wage jobs at a higher percentage than those in what is typically viewed as the president's base.

 Trump's campaign has been trying to chip away at Democrats' advantage with those demographic groups, even as advocates counter that minority immigrants will suffer by being prevented from having their parents and other family members join them in the country.